-Retail Businesses have a number of potential threats that can be countered to some degree, with a well designed Security System.
+Businesses have a number of potential threats that can be mitigated, by a well designed Security System.
 Many Loss prevention executives would never consider opening a store without a video surveillance system.
 The first step though, is a Security Inspection to determine how the business operates and what the threats are.
 Common Retail threats include the following:

 - Shop Lifting – There are several well-know practices that help minimize shop lifting, but the presence of a Video Surveillance System can act as a powerful deterrent as well as an aid in prosecuting offenders.